Crafter-Y/seas-frontend/README.md

 Bugs:

 - [ ] prevent spamming buttons in settings
-- [ ] expo router modal not working on mobile browser
-- [ ] serverId not loading on initial web browser load
 - [ ] expo router modal being out of focus on small devices

 General: